iAlexeze/dockerized-mysql-replication/README.md

 (Optional)

-To enable future connection to source without using root user, set the following variables -  important for debugging, and 3rd party connections.
+To enable future connections to source without using root user, set the following variables -  important for debugging, and 3rd party connections.

 ```bash
 DEFAULT_USER="my_default_user"